filecoin-project/bellperson/README.md

 - `BELLMAN_CPU_UTILIZATION`

-    Can be set in the interval [0,1] to designate a proportion of the multiexponenation calculation to be moved to cpu in parallel to the GPU to keep all hardware occupied.
+    Can be set in the interval [0,1] to designate a proportion of the multiexponential calculation to be moved to cpu in parallel to the GPU to keep all hardware occupied.

     ```rust
     // Example